 - Availability of space when its open for the door to slide

 - Environmental considerations

 Today, house designers come up with different styles such as contemporary, modern, rustic, traditional, farmhouse, coastal, industrial, etc. to meet the needs of their clients.

 The contemporary style keeps a modern edge on the interior design.
 It usually uses smooth and sleek materials that will reflect light as much as possible.
-This style is often used in small spaces, as it makes the room look bigger and more spacious.
+We often use this style in small spaces, as it makes the room look bigger and more spacious.

-The rustic style is often used in homes that have a lot of wood or stone.
+We often use the rustic style in homes that have a lot of wood or stone.
 It has a “homey” feel to it because of its natural material elements.
-You can use this style in both large and small spaces, but make sure it doesn’t feel too cluttered by using lighter colors and natural elements if you are using this interior design in an open space.
+We can use this style in both large and small spaces, but make sure it doesn’t feel too cluttered by using lighter colors and natural elements if you are using this interior design in an open space.

 Two Main Methods of Fabrication

 A. Aluminum Sliding Doors